luisfff29/backend-dirwatcher-assessment/README.md

 - Demonstrate program logging
 - Use exception handling to keep the program running
 - Create and structure your own code repository using best practices
-- Show that you know how to read a set of requirements and deliver on them, asking for clarification if anything is unclear.

 ## Goal